Rachnera/tls-key-mapper/README.md

 ## Setup

-Definitely not plug-and-play, unless you happen to be adding this feature to exactly _The Last Sovereign_, in which case you just need to add the ten (!) scripts stored in that repository to your game, in that exact order:
+Definitely not plug-and-play.
+Unless you happen to be adding this feature to exactly _The Last Sovereign_.
+In which case you "just" need to add the ten (!) scripts stored in that repository to your game, after all other custom scripts and in that exact order:
 1. Lone Wolf Gamepad Extender
 2. System Settings - Cidiomar
 3. Vocab Settings - Cidiomar